 The Chisholms later left, and others now occupy their clan seat at Erchless Castle, close to the confluence of the River Glass and River Farrar.
 Not far away, and more visible from the main road is the strikingly attractive Aigas Field Centre.

 Cannich itself is approached from the north across a bridge over the River Cannich.
-At its heart lies the Glen Affric Hotel, now sadly closed.
+The heart of the village used to be dominated by the Glen Affric Hotel.
+This has been demolished and there are plans to replace it with something more in keeping with the setting.
 This was originally built in 1862 but its striking and very unexpected architecture is evidence of considerable extension in the first half of the 1900s.
 The village is home to a surprisingly large community whose homes, churches and other services are slightly scattered and in many cases hidden amongst trees.

 Between the 1830s and 1950s much of this landscape would have been very empty, largely given over to hunting and fishing estates.
 This all changed with the coming of the North of Scotland Hydro-Electric Board to these glens.
 In 1952 the Mullardoch dam was completed.
 This generates electricity as its water descends through a tunnel to Loch Beinn a' Mheadhain in Glen Affric.
 From there it passes through one of the largest hydro power stations in Scotland at Fasnakyle, a little south of Cannich.